Eduardo Paolozzi: Early years

-Eduardo Paolozzi was born on 7 March 1924, in Leith in north Edinburgh, Scotland, and was the eldest son of Italian immigrants.
+Eduardo Luigi Paolozzi was born on 7 March, 1924, in Leith, Edinburgh, Scotland, and was the eldest son of Italian immigrants.
 His family was from Viticuso, in the Lazio region.
-Paolozzi’s parents, Rodolfo and Carmela, ran an ice cream shop.
+Paolozzi's parents, Rodolfo and Carmela, ran an ice cream shop.
 Paolozzi used to spend all his summers at his grandparents place in Monte Cassino and grew up bilingual.
-In June 1940, when Italy declared war on the United Kingdom, Paolozzi was interned (along with most other Italian men in Britain).
-During his three-month internment at Saughton prison his father, grandfather and uncle, who had also been detained, were among the 446 Italians who drowned when the ship carrying them to Canada, the Arandora Star, was sunk by a German U-boat.
+In June 1940, after Italy declared war on Britain, Paolozzi was interned as an enemy alien along with most Italian men in the UK.
+During his three-month internment at HM Prison Edinburgh, his father, grandfather and uncle, who had also been interned, were among the 446 Italian internees who drowned when the ship carrying them to Canada, SS Arandora Star, was sunk by German U-boat U-47.

 Paolozzi studied at the Edinburgh College of Art in 1943, briefly at Saint Martin's School of Art in 1944, and then at the Slade School of Fine Art at University College London from 1944 to 1947, after which he worked in Paris.
 While in Paris from 1947 to 1949, Paolozzi became acquainted with Alberto Giacometti, Jean Arp, Constantin Brâncuși, Georges Braque and Fernand Léger.
 This period became an important influence for his later work.
 For example, the influence of Giacometti and many of the original Surrealists he met in Paris can be felt in the group of lost-wax sculptures made by Paolozzi in the mid-1950s.
 Their surfaces, studded with found objects and machine parts, were to gain him recognition.